smat-dev/jinni/DESIGN.md

            *   If overrides are active (CLI `--overrides` or MCP `rules`): Uses a pre-compiled `PathSpec` based exclusively on the provided override rules (built-in defaults and `.contextfiles` are ignored).
            *   If no overrides: Finds relevant `.contextfiles` from `rule_discovery_root` down to the current directory, loads rules, combines with defaults, and compiles a `PathSpec` specific to that directory's context.
        *   Applies the active `PathSpec` to filter files and prune subdirectories.
-       *   **Explicit Target Inclusion:** Any file or directory path explicitly provided as a target in the initial list is *always* included/traversed, regardless of matching rules.
+       *   **Explicit Target Inclusion:** Explicitly provided file targets are always processed (subject to binary/size checks), bypassing rule checks.
+Explicitly provided directory targets ensure traversal starts within them, but files/subdirectories found during the walk are still subject to rule checks relative to the rule discovery root.
        *   Handles `list_only` flag.
 *   **File Reading:**
     *   Attempts multiple encodings (UTF-8, Latin-1, CP1252).